IN ASSOCIATION WITH US INDOOR SOCCER

 (3.6) Team Forfeits:

 If a team does not show up with enough players to field a team, they will receive a forfeit.
 If an attempt of 3-4 players is made, the team will remain in “Good Standings.”
-If a team does not give a 24-hour notice about a forfeit, the team will be placed in “Bad Standings” and will loose their “Returning Team Discount” for future sessions.
-In the event that a team is in “Bad Standings,” the team will start over with their “Returning Team Discount.”
+If a team does not give a 24-hour notice about a forfeit, the team will be placed in “Bad Standings” and may loose their “Returning Team” status.
+In the event that a team is in “Bad Standings,” the team will be placed in “pending status” in Dash and will only be accepted once new teams have been added, and space allows them to be added.
 If a team Forfeits a second time, they will be at risk of being dropped from the league by the Sports Staff without notice.

 (3.7) Red Card Offences: